Optimizing Heat Alert Issuance with Reinforcement Learning: Related Work

-\paragraph{Contrastive policy explanations} Another important swath of literature surrounds post-hoc explainability in RL \citep{heuillet_explainability_2021}.
-Contrastive analysis has been used to explain differences between RL policies and more familiar / intuitive policies \citep{van_der_waa_contrastive_2018, narayanan_contrasts_2022}.
-We note that while CART has been used to try and mimic RL policies \citep{puiutta_explainable_2020}, our use of it to analyze differences between policies has not been previously documented.
+There is a large literature on post-hoc explainability in RL \cite{heuillet_explainability_2021}.
+Contrastive analysis has been used to explain differences between RL policies and more familiar / intuitive policies \cite{van_der_waa_contrastive_2018, narayanan_contrasts_2022}.
+We note that while CART has been used to try and mimic RL policies \cite{puiutta_explainable_2020}, our use of it to analyze differences between policies has not been previously documented.